Figure 1: Ball valve sectional view

-A ball valve is a shut-off valve that controls the flow of a liquid or gas by means of a rotary ball having a bore.
+A ball valve is a shut off valve that controls the flow of a liquid or gas by means of a rotary ball having a bore.
 By rotating the ball a quarter turn (90 degrees) around its axis, the medium can flow through or is blocked.
 They are characterized by a long service life and provide a reliable sealing over the life span, even when the valve is not in use for a long time.
-As a result, they are more popular as a shut-off valve then for example the gate valve.
+As a result, they are more popular as a shut off valve then for example the gate valve.
+For a complete comparison, read our gate valve vs ball valve article.
 Moreover, they are more resistant against contaminated media than most other types of valves.
 In special versions, ball valves are also used as a control valve.
 This application is less common due to the relatively limited accuracy of controlling the flow rate in comparison with other types of control valves.
 However, the ball valve also offers some advantages here.
 For example, the valve still ensures a reliable sealing, even in the case of dirty media.
+Figure 1 shows a sectional view of a ball valve.

 The valve may have two, three or even four ports (2-way, 3-way or 4-way).
 The vast majority of ball valves are 2-way and manually operated with a lever.
 The lever is in line with pipe when the valve is opened.
 In closed position, the handle is perpendicular to the pipe.
+The ball valve flow direction is simply from the input to the output for a 2-way valve.
 Manually operated ball valves can be quickly closed and therefore there is a risk of water hammer with fast-flowing media.
 Some ball valves are fitted with a transmission.
-The 3-way valves have an L-shaped or T-shaped bore.
+The 3-way valves have an L-shaped or T-shaped bore, which affect the circuit function (flow direction).
+This can be seen in Figure 3.
 As a result, various circuit functions can be achieved such as distributing or mixing flows.
-In the image below, the circuit functions 3-way ball valves are shown schematically.

 The assembly of the valve housing can be divided in three commonly used designs: one-piece, two-piece and three-piece housings.
 The difference is how the valve is assembled and this affects the possibilities for maintenance or repair.
 The operation of thevalves is the same in each embodiment.